-Even though of late His disciples had lately carried themselves very disingenuously towards Him, He forgives, He forgets, and does not upbraid.

-Mary Magdalene one would say is now most favoured.
+Even though of late His disciples had lately carried themselves very disingenuously towards Him, He forgives, He forgets, and does not continue to always be annoyed and rebuke.
+Mary Magdalene is now most favoured.
 This was her reward for her constancy in adhering to Christ and enquiring after Him.
-Perhaps even a tacit rebuke to the apostles, who had not been so close as she was in attending on the dying Jesus; nor so early as she was in meeting the risen Jesus, so she becomes an apostle to the apostles.
+Perhaps even a tacit rebuke to the apostles, who had not been so close as she was in attending on the dying Jesus; nor so early as she was in meeting the risen Jesus, so she becomes a messenger to the apostles.

 The message itself is clear, I ascend to my Father.
 Christ stresses the relationship to the Father above and insinuates that that is also now our relationship too.
 This results from our union with Christ and is of an unspeakable comfort to believers.
 Christ says, He is my Father, and our Father, my God, and your God.
-This is very expressive of the near relation that subsists between Christ and believers.
-He that sanctifieth, and those that are sanctified, are both one; for they agree in one, Heb.
+A close relation exists between Christ and believers.
+He that sanctifies, and those that are sanctified, are both one; for they agree in one, Heb.
 2:11.
-Here we have such an advancement of Christians, and such a condescension of Christ, we are brought together, we are one body.
+Because of the condescension of Christ, we are brought together, we are one body.

-It is the great dignity of believers that the Father of our Lord Jesus Christ is, in Him, their Father.
-There is a vast difference between the respective foundations of the relations; He is Christ's Father by eternal generation, ours by a gracious adoption; yet even this warrants us to call Him, as Christ did, Abba, Father.
+The Father of our Lord Jesus Christ is in believers because He is their Father.
+There is a vast difference between the respective foundations of the relations; God the Father is Christ's Father by eternal generation, ours by a gracious adoption; and so, this allows us to call Him, as Christ did, Abba, Father.
 This gives a reason why Christ called them brethren (and us also), because His Father was their Father.

-Christ was now ascending to appear as an Advocate with the Father, with His Father, and therefore we know He will prevail in all thing with our Father, and therefore we may know He will prevail for us.
+Christ was now ascending to appear as an Advocate with the Father, with His Father, and therefore we know He will prevail in all things with our Father, and therefore we may know He will prevail for us.